2018 Idaho gubernatorial election

 The 2018 Idaho gubernatorial election took place on November 6 to elect the next governor of Idaho.
-Incumbent Republican Governor Butch Otter chose not to run for a fourth term, and the state's primaries were held on May 15.
+Incumbent Republican governor Butch Otter chose not to run for a fourth term, and the state's primaries were held on May 15.

 Former state representative Paulette Jordan was the Democratic Party's nominee.
 She was the first Democratic nominee from Northern Idaho since Cecil Andrus, who was first elected governor in 1970.

 Jordan lost to incumbent lieutenant governor Brad Little by 21.6 percentage points, for a seventh consecutive Republican victory.

 A record 605,131 votes were cast for governor in 2018, a 37.6% increase over the previous election in 2014 (439,830 votes).
 The previous high was 452,535 votes in 2010.

 Republican primary

+Incumbent governor Butch Otter chose not to run for reelection for a fourth term in office.